Gobluebro/Elden-Ring-Checklist/README.md

   - [ ] Patches
 - [x] Achievements
   - [ ] Not sure if I should include anything else but collectable achievements.
-- [ ] Graces
+- [x] Graces
-  - [ ] Missing Lyndell graces that go away later in the game.
+  - [ ] Need a double check once all graces are confirmed found.
 - [ ] Bosses?
 - [ ] Weapons?